 It was not until she accepted a job as a graphic designer with a small distribution company that she realized “Oh wait, this was kind of my calling before everything went to hell in a handbasket.”

 While still struggling to get a handle on her mental diagnoses, she decided to pursue her original dream of being a graphic designer and went back to school.
 While learning all of the technical skills of graphic design she continued to develop her own personal art style, which still continues to change and evolve.

 Today, Caroline aims to use her art to help end the stigma surrounding mental disorders, and raise awareness for those that have been diagnosed.
 She wants to show the world that all people deserve to be happy, healthy, and loved, regardless of their diagnosis.

-While working towards her ultimate goal of changing the world, she is content to reside in her little apartment with her plants, her boyfriend, and her neurotic black cat.
+While working towards her ultimate goal of changing the world, she is content to reside in her little homestead with her plants, her books, her husband, and her three neurotic cats.